National Radiologic Technology Week - An Interview with ASRT President Kristi Moore

 “All RTs keep in mind three guidelines for controlling their exposure: time, distance, and shielding,” Johnston shared in 2019.
 “In short, this means minimizing exposure time, maximizing distance from the radiation source, and employing shielding from radiation.
 RTs also wear a radiation monitoring device called a dosimeter to measure cumulative doses of radiation over time.”

 Dr. Moore stated that while laws governing this professional field vary somewhat from state to state, “the ASRT has long been an advocate of strong licensure regulations as we believe it ensures patients that their care is provided by professionals who are educationally prepared and clinically competent.”

 She added, “Through strong alliances with our affiliate societies across the country, our members often speak before state legislative committees to influence lawmakers about the importance of licensure and education for those who use ionizing radiation in medical imaging and radiation therapy.
 We also educate many of our members on how to become expert advocates for their profession.
 The ASRT is committed to legislative and regulatory advocacy and represents not just our members, but all the nearly 350,000 registered radiologic technologists across the United States.”

 Advice on Becoming a Radiologic Technologist

 Education is a critical part of an RT’s journey, furnishing them with safety procedures, methods of care, and an understanding of complex technology.
-It can also determine which aspect of the field an RT will work in.

 So how does one choose which area to specialize in?
 Beyond personal interest, there are some tools to help.
 The ASRT’s Career Center is geared towards older students, while the ASRT’s Radcademy® is meant as a starting point for high school students.